tu-darmstadt-ros-pkg/teamhector.de/pages/join-us.md

 ## Interested?

-Send us a mail at [teamhector@sim.tu-darmstadt.de](mailto:teamhector@sim.tu-darmstadt.de) with a concise description of your skills and interests.
+Send us a mail at {% include email.html data="lRmL0RWY0NXbyFGZtUHdu0WazBkcvR3YlhWbhVGd" %} with a concise description of your skills and interests.